williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

 It is safe to cache keys for performance.

 Any of the keys listed are used to sign tokens.
-The order of keys in the result doesn't indicate which keys are used.
+The order of keys in the result doesn&#8217;t indicate which keys are used.

 Standard open-source libraries are available for every major language to perform [JWS](https://tools.ietf.org/html/rfc7515) signature validation.